CDPHrusers/CDPHrusers.github.io/index.md

 [Plots/Graphs/Viz](#viz) - Here we highlight a couple of packages to display and explore data

-[R Markdown](#markdown) - R Markdown allos you to easily document your work and share documentation of methods and results
+[R Markdown](#markdown) - R Markdown allows you to easily document your work and share documentation of methods and results

 [Wrangling](#tidy) - [Powerful packages](http://r4ds.had.co.nz/) to help you clean and wrangle your datasets